sbg/VBT-TrioAnalysis/MendelianViolation/README.md

 A **required** parameter which specifies the output directory for program/error logs and ga4gh output vcf file.
 In current version, in order not to damage multiplatform capability, **directory should exist.
 VBT will not generate a directory to be able to support different Operating Systems**.

+### -out-prefix prefix

+An **optional** parameter which specifies the prefixes of generatet output file names.
+Default prefix is 'out'.

 ### -pedigree PED_file_path